kiwi0fruit/pandoctools/docs/best_python_jupyter_pycharm_experience.md

 ### Example

 There is an [**example**](https://github.com/kiwi0fruit/pandoctools/blob/master/examples/notebook.py) (from [here](https://github.com/kiwi0fruit/pandoctools/tree/master/examples)) that can be edited in PyCharm, interactively run in Atom+Hydrogen and exported via Pandoctools.

+### VS Code

+Or you can use VS Code instead of PyCharm.
+Everything seems to work out of the box except you need to install `pylint` to the Python env you are going to use.